1982 FIFA World Cup: First group stage

 Group 4 opened with England midfielder Bryan Robson's goal against France after only 27 seconds of play.
 England won 3–1 and qualified along with France over Czechoslovakia and Kuwait, though the tiny Gulf emirate held Czechoslovakia to a 1–1 draw.
 In the game between Kuwait and France, with France leading 3–1, France midfielder Alain Giresse scored a goal vehemently contested by the Kuwait team, who had stopped play after hearing a piercing whistle from the stands, which they thought had come from Soviet referee Miroslav Stupar.
 Play had not yet resumed when Sheikh Fahad Al-Ahmed Al-Jaber Al-Sabah, brother of the then-Kuwaiti Emir and president of the Kuwait Football Association, rushed onto the pitch to remonstrate with the referee.
 Stupar reversed his initial decision and disallowed the goal to the fury of the French.
 Maxime Bossis scored another valid goal a few minutes later and France won 4–1.

 In Group 5, Honduras held hosts Spain to a 1–1 draw.
 Northern Ireland won the group outright, eliminating Yugoslavia and beating hosts Spain 1–0; Northern Ireland had to play the majority of the second half with ten men after Mal Donaghy was dismissed.
-Spain scraped by thanks to a controversial penalty in the 2–1 victory over Yugoslavia.
+Spain narrowly avoided elimination due to a huge referee error, securing a contentious 2–1 victory over Yugoslavia, largely attributed to a disputed penalty decision.
 At 17 years and 41 days, Northern Ireland forward Norman Whiteside was the youngest player to appear in a World Cup match.

 Brazil were in Group 6.
 With Zico, Sócrates, Falcão, Éder and others, they boasted an offensive firepower that promised a return to the glory days of 1970.
 They beat the USSR 2–1 thanks to a 20-metre Éder goal two minutes from time, then Scotland and New Zealand with four goals each.
 The Soviets took the group's other qualifying berth on goal difference at the expense of the Scots.